 The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 Lean is not just a set of tools.
 It’s a way of thinking—a structured approach to delivering value, reducing waste, and empowering teams.
-At the heart of this methodology lie the 5 principles of Lean, which form the foundation of every successful Lean implementation.
+At the heart of this methodology lie the five principles of Lean, which form the foundation of every successful Lean implementation.
 These five key principles, as defined by the Lean Enterprise Institute, are foundational concepts that guide organizations in their Lean journey.

 🎓 Ready to implement Lean with clarity and confidence?
 Start with our hands-on Lean Management Course—designed for professionals serious about real-world improvement.